irodrigues-ss/vectorio/README.md

 #### Read and Write Geojson

-Working with geojson data and geojson file.
+Working with geojson data.
 By default, the datasource is created as WGS84.

 - Preparing the data